 We want to try and help you prepare for the day-to-day costs of studying.
 These might include things like photocopying in the library, buying textbooks and specialist equipment or going on field classes.
 For information on the kinds of costs which may be incurred, including where departments contribute towards these costs, see our study costs page.

 Non-EU international students should refer to our International Money and Scholarships section.

 Students from the European Union

-If you are a student from a country within the European Union but outside of the UK, please visit the NI Direct website for more information on funding your studies.
+If you are a student from a country within the European Union but outside of the UK, please see our guidance for students on the UK leaving the EU and the British Council website for more information on funding your studies.